Glossary

 TilingData |

-TilingData refers to the parameters related to data tiling and blocking (such as the size of the block to be moved each time and the number of loops).
+TilingData refers to the parameters related to data partitioning and blocking (such as the size of the block to be moved each time and the number of iterations).
 Due to the limited scalar computing capability of the device, tiling parameters are generally computed on the host and then transferred to the device for the kernel functions to use. |

 TilingFunc |